John Marshall (Conservative politician)

-John Leslie Marshall (born 19 August 1940) is a British Conservative politician.
+John Leslie Marshall (19 August 1940 – 3 November 2025) was a British Conservative politician.

 Early career

-Marshall was educated at Harris Academy in Dundee, Glasgow Academy and the University of St Andrews.
+Marshall was educated at Harris Academy in Dundee, the Glasgow Academy and the University of St Andrews.
 He then became a university lecturer.
 He attempted to enter Parliament a number of times before he was successful.
-In 1964 and 1966 he contested Dundee East, but was beaten by the Labour incumbent George Thomson, the first time as a Liberal National, and the second time in Conservative colours.
+In 1964 and 1966 he contested Dundee East, but was beaten by the Labour incumbent George Thomson, the first time as a National Liberal and the second time in Conservative colours.
 He fought Lewisham East in the February 1974 general election, coming second to Labour's Roland Moyle.

-Marshall served as a councillor in Aberdeen from 1968 until 1970 and then in Ealing from 1971 until 1986.
+He served as a councillor in Aberdeen from 1968 until 1970 and then in Ealing from 1971 until 1986.

-He was MEP for London North from 1979 to 1989.
+Marshall was an MEP for London North from 1979 to 1989.

 Parliamentary career

-Marshall lost to Michael Portillo in the selection for the 1984 Enfield Southgate by-election, but was later selected for Hendon South in the London Borough of Barnet and was elected as the Member of Parliament for that seat at the 1987 general election.
-He served as PPS to Tony Newton, when Newton was Leader of the House of Commons.
+Marshall lost to Michael Portillo in the selection for the 1984 Enfield Southgate by-election, but was later selected for Hendon South in the London Borough of Barnet, and was elected as the Member of Parliament for that seat at the 1987 general election.
+Marshall served as PPS to Tony Newton, when Newton was Leader of the House of Commons.

 After the 1992 general election, the Boundary Commission recommended that the four Barnet seats be reduced to three.
 Sir Sydney Chapman was retained as the candidate for the Chipping Barnet seat, the only one not being abolished, and John Gorst, the sitting MP for Hendon North, was selected to contest the new Hendon constituency.
 Marshall was therefore pitched together with Hartley Booth, the MP for Finchley, in trying to win the nomination for the new seat of Finchley and Golders Green.
 Both MPs put a great deal of effort into the fight, hiring minibuses to ensure all their supporters got to the selection meeting; the contest became bitter when Booth accused Marshall of "signing up the dead and the dying" as Conservative members in order to boost his chances of victory.

 The new Finchley seat, with similar boundaries to the old Finchley seat, was projected to be held for the Conservatives, albeit by a small majority; when Margaret Thatcher held the seat she normally had majorities of nearly 10,000.
 Despite most of the new constituency coming from Booth's old seat, Marshall won the selection contest on 1 November 1995, but went on to lose the contest for the seat to the Labour Party candidate Rudi Vis at the 1997 general election, in which the Conservatives experienced their worst electoral defeat in 91 years.

 Notable losses included Portillo, who Marshall had lost to in the Conservative selection for the Enfield Southgate by-election thirteen years earlier, along with several cabinet ministers.